 But first, let’s talk about the bread dough.

-Another great advantage of this technique/recipe is that you can cover the dough and keep it in the fridge until you’re ready to bake the bread, for up to 24 hours (I have kept it for up to 1 ½ days actually).
+Another great advantage of this technique/recipe is that you can cover the dough and keep it in the fridge until you’re ready to bake the bread.
+You can do this for up to 24 hours (I have kept it for up to 1 ½ days actually).

 What are the TWO ways in which I can prepare these easy homemade hot dog buns?

-This is because the buns need be placed close to each other while baking, so that the buns support each other to rise UPWARD while baking, rather than flattening out.
+This is because the buns need be placed close to each other while baking.
+This way the buns support each other to rise UPWARD while baking, rather than flattening out.
 This will also result in the hot dog buns having soft sides as well.

 Each portion is then rolled out into a flat piece that’s about 5 – 6 inches long and 4 inches wide.
 The dough is then TIGHTLY rolled up, and the edges are tucked in and sealed, to form an evenly shaped cylinder that’s about 5 inches long and 1 inch wide.